facebook/react-native/blog/2016-11-07-introducing-button-yarn-and-a-public-roadmap.md

 ## Introducing Button

-With the release of RN v0.37, we're introducing a basic `<Button />` component that looks great on every platform.
+Today we're introducing a basic `<Button />` component that looks great on every platform.
 This addresses one of the most common pieces of feedback we get: React Native is one of the only mobile development toolkits without a button ready to use out of the box.

 ![Simple Button on Android, iOS](/react-native/blog/img/button-android-ios.png)